How to get your art noticed online

-Use Instagram or DeviantArt, or Artstation to get your art noticed and connect with fans!
+Use art community sites like Instagram or Artstation to get your art noticed and find your fans!
 We'll give you tips to keep in mind for getting your art seen.

 Art sharing sites and social media are places where you can post and publish your artwork online for free.
-Your art can be seen by many people and receive comments and likes.
-You can communicate with other artists or with fans, and aim to become a professional artist by getting your work noticed by people in the industry, such as comic producers.
+In order to build a following you need to first show people your art!.
+Taking that first step is important because once you get yourself out there on a community site, you can communicate with other artists or with fans.
+With the help of fans and fellow artists, you can then aim to become a professional artist by getting your work noticed by people in the industry, such as comic producers or game art scouts.

 Which social media are most popular for art?

-Since most people that visit such community websites are interested in illustrations and comics, you should choose the website that fits you the best.
+Since most people who visit art community websites are interested in illustrations and comics, being on the right platform for your goal will be key.

 https://www.artstation.com/